kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - **Phase 1:** LWS creates only Workload and PodGroup objects.
 Admission permits exactly one active level: whole LWS, replica, or leader/worker leaves.
 This single-level shape is always lowered to flat PodGroup templates.
-An empty `spec.scheduling` selects replica mode and Gang scheduling.
+An empty `spec.scheduling: {}` selects replica mode and Gang scheduling.
 Leader and worker leaves are admitted independently in this phase; coordinating them as a gang of groups requires Phase 2.
 - **Phase 2:** behind a separate LWS gate and Kubernetes'